 And the traditions continue on the big day itself… the pudding should be brought to the table in flames, which is done by pouring over warmed brandy, then setting a match to it.
 (Please be careful!!).

-A silver coin is traditionally baked into the pudding, and whoever finds it will have good luck for the following year.
-In my family, to avoid arguments, we wrap up lots of coins in silver foil (health and safety, you know), and poke them in to the pudding at the last minute.
-These are usually 1p or 2p coins, perhaps the occasional 50p, (except for my lovely Uncle Ron who would always come to Christmas Dinner with a crisp £50 note tucked up his sleeve, then pretend to ‘find’ it in his Christmas pudding every single year to the astonishment of us little ones, until we cottoned on many years later!).
+These are usually 1p or 2p coins, perhaps the occasional 50p, (except for my lovely Uncle Ron who would always come to Christmas Dinner with a crisp £50 note tucked up his sleeve, then pretend to 'find' it in his Christmas pudding every single year to the astonishment of us little ones, until we cottoned on many years later!).

 Christmas Pudding is actually very easy to vegan-ise, as the fat content is suet, and vegetable suet is almost always vegan anyway.
 As a sponge that’s steamed for hours on end, the texture is moist and fairly dense, so replacing the egg is a doddle – you could probably just leave it out of any standard recipe, but I’ve just added a bit of soya yoghurt here to be on the safe side.
 My starting point for this recipe was Felicity Cloake’s ‘Perfect Christmas Pudding‘ for the Guardian, but I’ve vegan-ised it and fiddled about with the quantities a little to my taste.